 For questions or more information, please contact Samantha Tabarez at firstname.lastname@example.org or (775) 682-6022

 About the Series

 In honor of Senator Harry Reid’s numerous contributions to the University and the state, a biennial, university-wide Harry Reid Public Engagement Lecture Series will be hosted jointly by the Department of History, Core Humanities Program, and the Office of the President at the University of Nevada, Reno.
-The Harry Reid Public Engagement Lecture Series is designed to bring distinguished leaders whose careers in government, public service, or community activism demonstrate the contribution of humanities disciplines to public life.
+The Harry Reid Public Engagement Lecture Series was designed in 2018 to bring distinguished leaders whose careers in government, public service, or community activism demonstrate the contribution of humanities disciplines to public life.
+John Kerry, the United States’ 68th Secretary of State served as the inaugural speaker for this series.
 This lecture series is designed to address emerging topics and current events of interest to a broad audience, including students and colleagues at the University of Nevada, Reno and the community at large.